jscottsmith/react-scroll-parallax/documentation/docs/usage/next-13.md

 ## Create a Parallax Effect

-Next we can create a simple parallax effect in another client component.
+Next, we can create a simple parallax effect in another client component.
 Add a `test.tsx` file and place a parallax effect within it.
-We must also make this as a client component with `use client`.
+We must also make this a client component with `use client`.

 ```
 next-app